Tampa–Hillsborough County Public Library System: Services

-In addition to books, magazines, DVDs, music CDs, and audiobooks, the library also offers meeting rooms, public-use internet computers, access to electronic databases and eBooks, and a used book store.
-As with all libraries in the Tampa-Hillsborough County Public Library system, the Charles J. Fendig Public Library also offers printers, photocopiers, scanners, public fax service, free wi-fi, and assistive technology.
+In addition to books, magazines, DVDs, music CDs, and audiobooks, the library offers meeting rooms, public-use internet computers, access to electronic databases and eBooks, and a used book store.
+As with all libraries in the Tampa-Hillsborough County Public Library system, the Charles J. Fendig Public Library offers printers, photocopiers, scanners, public fax service, free wi-fi, and assistive technology.

 Friends of the Library

 Like all Hillsborough County Public Libraries, the Charles J. Fendig Library is served by a volunteer Friends of the Library group, bearing the name of the library.
 Proceeds from book sales are used to fund programs for children, teens and adults, and to support other library activities.

 Town 'N Country Regional Public Library

 The Town 'N Country Regional Public Library is one of the libraries within the Hillsborough County Public Library Cooperative and is located in West Tampa.
 It is open seven days a week.